skrodahl/NewTon/Docs/ANALYTICS.md

 ---

-## Console Output Capture
+## Console Output Footer

+### Persistent Console Log

+The Console Output footer is always visible at the bottom 30% of the right pane, providing real-time visibility into console activity.

 ### How It Works

-The Developer Console intercepts `console.log()` calls while the modal is open, capturing output for display in the UI.
+The Developer Console intercepts `console.log()` calls while the modal is open, capturing output for persistent display in the footer.

 **Implementation:**
 1. Modal opens → saves original `console.log` function
 2. Replaces `console.log` with custom function that:
    - Calls original function (logs still appear in browser console)
    - Captures message and timestamp to buffer
-   - Updates Console Output view if currently displayed
+   - Updates Console Output footer automatically every 2 seconds
 3. Modal closes → restores original `console.log` function

+**Display Behavior:**
+- Shows last 50 entries in footer (most recent at bottom)
+- Auto-scrolls to bottom when new entries appear
+- Pauses auto-scroll while user is actively scrolling
+- Each entry shows timestamp and message
+- Independent scrolling from content area above

 **Buffer Limits:**
-- Stores last 100 entries
+- Stores last 100 entries in memory
+- Displays last 50 entries in footer
 - Older entries automatically removed (FIFO)

 **What Gets Captured:**